quipper/mix_tape/README.md

 ## The Problem

-Littering controllers with MixPanel events passing large payloads adds to the wait and concern of controllers.
-It also makes it difficult to keep on top of what triggers already exist.
+Littering controllers with MixPanel events with large param payloads.
+This makes it difficult to keep on top of what triggers already exist, and isn't DRY.

 This gem proposes a DSL for specifying your events in advance, and keeping them in a single file.